volkanalkilic/ThingsOn.MQTT.Bench/Readme.md

 # ThingsOn MQTT Bench

-ThingsOn MQTT Bench is a sipmle commandline benchmark tool for MQTT brokers.
-It measures the maximum number of messages that can be sent by the broker in a specified amount of time.
+ThingsOn MQTT Bench is a sipmleCross-platform .NET Core benchmark tool for MQTT brokers.
+It measures the maximum number of messages that can be sent to the broker in a specified amount of time.

 ![ThingsOnMQTTBenchmin.gif](https://github.com/volkanalkilic/ThingsOn.MQTT.Bench/blob/main/ThingsOn.MQTT.Bench-min.gif)

 ## Features

-* Measures the maximum number of messages that can be sent by an MQTT broker in a specified amount of time.
+* Measures the maximum number of messages that can be sent to an MQTT broker in a specified amount of time.
 * Supports MQTT brokers running MQTT protocol versions 3.1.1 (MQTTv3.1.1) and 5.0 (MQTTv5.0).
 * Allows customization of the following benchmark settings:
   * Number of MQTT clients to use for benchmarking